dthyresson/polo/README.md

     post "/v1/polls/", poll_json, headers

-Where poll_json is the JSON as referenced before in API Requests, such as: Create Poll with Question.
+Where poll_json is the JSON as referenced below in API Requests, such as: Create Poll with Question.

 Close One of My Polls
 ---------------------